 Misuse or abuse of amphetamine may cause serious (possibly fatal) heart and blood pressure problems.
 Amphetamine-type medications can be habit-forming.
 Use only as directed.
 If you use this drug for a long time, you may become dependent on it and may have withdrawal symptoms after stopping the drug.
 Consult your doctor or pharmacist for more details.
 (See also How to Use section).

-Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to sympathomimetic drugs (such as epinephrine, pseudoephedrine); or if you have any other allergies.
+Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to sympathomimetic drugs (such as epinephrine, pseudoephedrine); or to lisdexamfetamine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood circulation problems (such as Raynaud's disease), certain mental/mood conditions (such as severe agitation, psychosis), personal/family history of mental/mood disorders (such as bipolar disorder, depression, psychotic disorder, suicidal thoughts), heart problems (including irregular heartbeat/rhythm, coronary artery disease, heart failure, cardiomyopathy, problems with the heart structure such as valve problems), family history of heart problems (such as sudden death/irregular heartbeat/rhythm), history of stroke, high blood pressure, overactive thyroid (hyperthyroidism), a certain eye problem (glaucoma), seizures, personal or family history of regular use/abuse of drugs/alcohol, personal or family history of uncontrolled muscle movements (such as Tourette's syndrome), kidney disease, liver disease.